simplekjl/TheShows/README.md

 # UI state
 As common preference I implemented States in views defined with sealed classes to provide more flexibility in the long run as the project grows.

-The use of this is pattern located in the main activity where according to the given 'state' it will update the layout.
+The use of this is pattern is located in the main activity where according to the given 'state' it will update the layout.

 ```javascript
 private fun getShows(page: Int) {